MicrosoftDocs/powerquery-docs/powerquery-docs/queries-pane.md

 ![Queries Pane Basic](images/queries-pane-basic.png)

-## Navigating with the queries pane
+## Navigating with the Queries pane

 The most basic usage of the **Queries Pane** is to navigate to all of the queries.
 The navigation is similar to a file explorer.
 To switch between the queries, just select the query that you want to go to.